 - Hitchhiking through the Outback

-We settled on a Caribbean cruise.
+We settled on taking y parents on a Caribbean cruise.

-You just buy the tickets, get on the damned boat, eat & drink till you explode, and go home.
+You just buy the tickets, get on the boat, eat & drink till you explode, and go home.
 If you want to do stuff in between, perfect!
 But there is very little planning involved – you just go.

-Cruising – it’s your parents’ demographic anyway
+Cruising is your parents’ demographic

 Even though it was six of us, and I paid for the flights for my parents to come down, it was still FAR cheaper than, say, tickets to the U.K. for me, Halef, and my parents.